ranja-sarkar/sensor-data/README.md

 <img width="422" alt="rs7" src="https://github.com/user-attachments/assets/035623d8-5c24-48cd-870b-4fd82fe5824f" />

 The classic Kalman Filter is used in signal processing to produce estimates of unknown (dynamic) variables at each time step using time-series data.
 It is covered in **Chapter 7** of my book.
-However, understanding the fundamentals of a signal and analysing it is foremost which to an extent is covered in this repo.
+However, understanding the fundamentals of a signal and analysing it is foremost.

 -----

-**Fast Fourier Transform (FFT)** of vibration signal
+# Fast Fourier Transform (FFT) of time-series signal

 <img width="337" alt="12" src="https://github.com/user-attachments/assets/165cd62f-3a0a-4648-942c-1683449e0ace" />
 <img width="365" alt="13" src="https://github.com/user-attachments/assets/3698b7ab-1dbd-4226-8cfb-71ef66b041e6" />